 The Real Estate Commission requires that posting to the bookkeeping system be current at all times.
-Since some examinations will be unannounced, the broker should verify that posting is current so the auditor can conduct the examination in an accurate and efficient manner.
-It also assists the auditor if key personnel other than the broker are aware of the location of the trust account records in case the broker is not available at the time of the trust account examination.
+Since some examinations will be unannounced, the broker should verify that posting is current so the trust account auditor can conduct the examination in an accurate and efficient manner.

+It also assists auditor if key personnel other than the broker are aware of the location of the trust account records in case the broker is not available at the time of the trust account examination.
+Per 193E 13.5(543 B) file record keeping "The records shall be made available for reproduction and inspection by the commission, staff, and commission-authorized representatives at all times during usual business hours at the broker's regular place of business".